yunho-c/charsiug2p-tvm/rust/README.md

 # CharsiuG2P Rust Workspace

 This directory contains the Rust implementation of the CharsiuG2P TVM pipeline plus a CLI for local testing.
-It loads tokenizer metadata exported from the Python tooling and runs TVM-compiled encoder/decoder modules with a cacheless greedy decode loop.
+It loads tokenizer metadata exported from the Python tooling and runs TVM-compiled encoder/decoder modules with either cacheless greedy decode or KV-cache artifacts (`decoder_prefill`/`decoder_step`).

 ## Crates